Title: | Minimalist Async Evaluation Framework for R |

 .

-, and if yet to resolve, an ‘unresolved’ logical NA
+and if yet to resolve, an ‘unresolved’ logical NA will be returned

 Using unresolved

-it has yet to resolve and FALSE otherwise.
-This is suitable for use in
+has yet to resolve and FALSE otherwise.
+This is suitable for use in control

 or if